Jahia/.github/.github/ISSUE_TEMPLATE/custom_product/tech-day.md

 ---

-The goal of this ticket is to work on technical debt for a ticket within a fixed time window of 1 day.
+The goal of this ticket is to work on technical debt for a repository within a fixed time window of 1 day.

 ## Organizing of your day